 - a small percentage of gross national income (usually around 0.7%) contributed by all EU countries - the largest source of budget revenue.
 The underlying principles are solidarity and ability to pay – though the amount may be adjusted to avoid over-burdening particular countries.

-- A percentage of each EU country’s harmonised value-added tax revenue (VAT)
+- a small percentage of each EU country’s standardised value-added tax revenue, usually around 0.3%.

-The EU also receives taxes paid by EU staff on their salaries, contributions from non-EU countries to certain EU programmes and fines from companies that breach EU rules and regulations.
+The EU also receives income tax from EU staff, contributions by non-EU countries to certain EU programmes and fines on companies that breach EU rules and regulations.

-Member states' contribution to the EU budget accounts for only a small part of their overall expenditure.
+What EU countries contribute to the EU budget is just a small share of their overall spending.

-EU budget compared to that of member states
+EU budget compared to those of individual EU countries

 Small though the EU budget is by comparison with the EU’s economic output (gross domestic product), it is invaluable for investment.